blabla1337/skf-flask/skf/markdown/code_examples/python/1-code_example--File_upload--.md

 				setCounter(1);

 				header('location: /page');
-				//The die function is to make sure the rest of the php code is not excecuted beyond this point die();
+				//The die function is to make sure the rest of the php code is not executed beyond this point die();
 			}